JohnZonneveld/johnzonneveld.github.io/_posts/2021-07-05-React-change-text-input-to-date-input.md

 { (new Date(tour.date)).toLocaleDateString() }
 {% endhighlight %}

-Last change to make the field border the same color as the rest of the input fields we have to make a change in /node_modules/react-date-picker/dist/DatePicker.css
+Last change to make the field border the same color as the rest of the input fields we have to make a change in
+{% highlight javascript %}
+/node_modules/react-date-picker/dist/DatePicker.css
+{% endhighlight %}

 In the class definition
 {% highlight javascript %}